-Nowhere to Nowhere by BJ Omanson explores how someone can lose all meaning to their life, and begin spiralling out of control.
-The man in question within the poem loses his family, which provokes him to destroy all memories associated with them, and then leave town on a directionless journey
+Nowhere to Nowhere by BJ Omanson explores how someone can lose all meaning to their life, and begin spiraling out of control.
+The man in question within the poem loses his family, which provokes him to destroy all memories associated with them and then leave town on a directionless journey

 Nowhere to Nowhere by BJ Omanson begins with a man losing his family, ‘they’ decide to leave down, taking their child with them.
 Now alone on his farm, the man burns all their remaining possessions, anything that will remind him of the family that left him behind.
 He takes a freight train out of the city, thinking about his life as he boards the train to nowhere.
 The poem is depressing, focusing on the lack of direction in this man’s life.
 It explores the loss of everything someone holds dear, and the out of control spiral their life becomes afterwards.